stephaniecrocker91/rock-paper-scissors/README.md

 * * *

-When putting the site through lighthouse testing I received the following report.
+When putting the site through lighthouse testing, I received the following report.

 ##### Mobile Lighthouse testing